 Legal & Regulatory Process

-The elective part of the MSL curriculum clusters in three main areas: intellectual property and patent design; business law and entrepreneurship; and regulatory analysis and strategy.
+The elective part of the MSL curriculum clusters in three subject areas: intellectual property and patent design; business law and entrepreneurship; and regulatory analysis and strategy.
 While these subject areas help organize the curriculum, they are not formal concentrations or majors.
-Students in the MSL program have the option of focusing on one area or mixing and matching classes from all of the areas.
-Most students – even those with a strong interest in one of the curricular areas – end up taking a variety of classes from all three of the curricular areas.
+In addition, there are a variety of skills-development courses designed to strengthen communication, problem-solving, quantitative, and dispute resolution abilities.
+Students in the MSL Program have the option of focusing on one area or mixing and matching classes from all of the areas.
+Most students – even those with a strong interest in one of the curricular areas – end up taking a variety of classes from all across the curriculum.

 IP and Patent Design